Fire Contract & Fees

 What happens if I do not obtain a fire contract?

-You can pay your Fire Contracts Online or at City Hall at 979 Middleton Street in the Finance Office or in the drop box outside.
-You may also take your payments to the Department of Public Safety at 1320 Middleton Street.
+You can pay your Fire Contracts Online or at City Hall at 979 Middleton Street in the Finance Office or the drop box outside.

-If you have questions regarding fire contracts, rates, or inspections, please contact the Department of Public Safety at (803) 533-6046.
+If you have questions regarding fire contracts or rates, please contact the City of Orangeburg Finance Department at (803) 539-3750.